Russell Freedman

 Russell A. Freedman (October 11, 1929 – March 16, 2018) was an American biographer and the author of nearly 50 books for young people.
-He may be known best for winning the 1988 Newbery Medal with his work Lincoln: A Photobiography.
+He may be best known for winning the 1988 Newbery Medal with his work Lincoln: A Photobiography.

 Biography

 Books were an important part of Freedman's life.
 His father worked for a company, and his mother worked in a bookstore.